 A compare-and-contrast essay is a style of essay that points out the similarities and differences between two or more subjects.
 It’s ideal for showing what separates and unites related things or concepts, particularly if the subjects are often confused for each other or unjustly lumped together.

 Compare-and-contrast essays have a lot in common with other essay types, but differ in many ways, too—and that’s the heart of comparing and contrasting!
 By seeing the differences and similarities, the reader better understands each of the subjects by using the other subject as a frame of reference.

 In this guide, we explain how to write a compare-and-contrast essay, including some advanced tips and examples.
-We discuss how to structure your points and how to frame your thesis, but first, let’s take a broader look at why comparison essays are so useful.
+We discuss how to structure your essay and how to frame your thesis, but first, let’s take a broader look at why comparison essays are so useful.